direct-phonology/ect-krp/README.md

-# ect-krp
-early chinese text corpus sourced from kanseki repository
+# Early Chinese texts from the Kanseki Repository
+This repository aggregates the Kanseki Repository's digital versions of 64 key texts from early China.
+The titles are drawn from:

+> Loewe, Michael, ed. _Early Chinese Texts: A Bibliographical Guide_.
+Early China Special Monograph Series, no. 2.
+Berkeley, Calif.: Society for the Study of Early China : Institute of East Asian Studies, University of California, Berkeley, 1993.

-## title list
+## Titles
-in order listed in Loewe 1993
+Shown in the order listed in Loewe 1993:

 - [x] [KR2e0003](txt/KR2e0003) 戰國策
 - [x] [KR3a0010](txt/KR3a0010) 潛夫論